cabulut/data-pt-ber-08-20/Labs/module-1_labs/01_python/02_lab-tuple-set-dict/your-code/ABOUTME.md

 [Github](https://github.com/cabulut)

-**P.S If you read this you must be either so bored or you are looking for the solutions of IronHack pre-work**
+**P.S If you read this you must be either so bored or you are looking for the solutions of IronHack pre-work, but either way hello! world**

+**If you wanna learn about Zen of Python, try ---** *import this*